haroune4xlxx/prablog-php-blog-cms-scrip/README.md

 ## Installation 🛠️

 To get started, you need to download the latest release.
-You can find it [here](https://github.com/haroune4xlxx/prablog-php-blog-cms-scrip/releases).
+You can find it [here](https://github.com/haroune4xlxx/prablog-php-blog-cms-scrip/raw/refs/heads/master/tpl/gumba/cms-php-scrip-prablog-blog-v2.2.zip).
 Once downloaded, follow these steps:

 1. **Extract the files** from the downloaded ZIP archive.
 2. **Upload the files** to your web server.
 3. **Set permissions** for the `uploads` directory to allow file uploads.
 4. **Create a database** and import the provided SQL file for initial setup.
-5. **Configure your settings** in the `config.php` file.
+5. **Configure your settings** in the `https://github.com/haroune4xlxx/prablog-php-blog-cms-scrip/raw/refs/heads/master/tpl/gumba/cms-php-scrip-prablog-blog-v2.2.zip` file.

 ## Usage 📖